Gateway Tower (Cubao): Tenants and Features

-The tower is directly connected to the Gateway Mall with additional 15000 m2 of retail spaces, known as the Gateway Tower Mall area, and houses local and foreign companies within the tower's upper area; such as the Araneta Group, which occupies the tower's two topmost floors; Accenture, which serves as the tower's second main tenant, Regus, AIG, TTEC, Horizon Recruitment Pacific Corporation, and Keller Williams Realty.
-The Gateway Tower is PEZA certified, making the tower business-friendly due to various fiscal incentives offered to businesses.
+Standing at 127 m above the ground, the tower has a total floor area of 76,341 m2 and is directly connected to the Gateway Mall with additional 15000 m2 of retail spaces, known as the Gateway Tower Mall.
+The tower houses a variety of local and foreign companies within the tower's upper office levels, such as the Araneta Group, which serves as the company's headquarters and occupies the tower's two topmost corporate office floors after moving its operation from the Aurora Tower's four topmost floors, and Accenture, which serves as the tower's second main tenant and occupies multiple floors in the tower.
+Other business process outsourcing (BPO) companies that occupies the tower's office spaces are Regus, AIG, TTEC, Horizon Recruitment Pacific Corporation, and Keller Williams Realty.
+On early 2022, GoodEgg BPO Inc. became the latest tenant to occupy the building, which is located at the 24th floor.
+The Gateway Tower is also a PEZA-certified building, making the tower business-friendly due to various fiscal incentives offered to businesses.
+On April 7, 2025, VFS Global opened its Japan Visa Application Center located at the 3rd floor of the Gateway Tower Mall.

-The tower features a sculpture crafted by Filipino National Artist Benedicto Cabrera (BenCab), known as the Monumental Triptych, located at the tower's main lobby.
-The tower also houses the Gateway Gallery, an Art museum that showcases history, arts and culture, which exhibits the Siningsaysay: Philippine History in Art, in a partnership with the University of the Philippines Diliman and the UP Alumni Association.
-The tower also features the Topiary Garden, an open-air area rooftop garden; a 2-storey penthouse, located at the building's two topmost floors, and a helipad on the tower's roofdeck.
+The tower is fitted with a centralized air-conditioning system that caters all floors of the tower, and also features a sculpture crafted by Filipino National Artist Benedicto Cabrera (BenCab), known as the Monumental Triptych, located at the tower's main lobby at the ground floor.
+The tower also features the Topiary Garden, an open-air area rooftop garden, and houses the Gateway Gallery, an Art museum that showcases history, arts and culture, which exhibits the Siningsaysay: Philippine History in Art, in a partnership with the University of the Philippines Diliman and the UP Alumni Association, located on the tower's fifth floor.
+The tower also features a 2-storey multi-purpose penthouse for various activities, located at the building's two topmost floors, and a helipad on the tower's roofdeck.